 An objective is to be profitable so we can continue serving our audience.
 If you’re not profitable, you won’t be in business very long and your mission will fail.

-If you provide a service, you may have a Service Level Objective (SLA) to ensure that your customers have reasonable access to the service you provide.
+If you provide a service, you may have a Service Level Objective (SLA) to ensure that your customers have reasonable access to your service.

 That could mean your online services are available 99.9% of the time.
-Perhaps it means you respond to calls for help within a specified amount of time.
+Perhaps it means you respond to calls for help within a specified time.
 My web host responds within 30 seconds.

-In order to achieve an SLA, it means you have to provide staff, training and resource to meet it.
-That may be bound by your budget and staffing.
+To achieve an SLA, it means you have to provide staff, training and resource to meet it.
+Your budget and staffing may bind that.

 One of the objectives I mentioned is hard to measure.
 How do you measure a sense of confidence in your audience?

 Perhaps you need to survey your audience after providing training to see what responses you get.
 You may need to adjust your offering according to the feedback you receive.